tanmaypanat/osmo_api/README.md

     - send formulas to see creation or duplication error
     - send incorrect formula schema to see validation error

-- To clear db while starting the application go to the app/main/py and uncomment drop_db in on_startup
+- To clear db while starting the application go to the app/main.py and uncomment drop_db in on_startup

 # Design Decisions
+(reasoning explained further)

-- Idempotency - Json message body hashing with db unique hash store in postgres, redis if time permits implementation.
+- Idempotency - message body hashing with db unique field hash store in postgre.
 - Atomic operations - I decided to follow a simple solution for atomicity, which includes queue rollback on db write failure and no db write on queue failure, this avoids additional complexity which is used in production like outbox, cdc , db triggers etc
 - pydantic for data validation
 - aiohttp for async server